How to use Excel as a Drawing Tool

 your company's own palette of shapes for your unique industry needs

-and anything else that is better communicated with pictures rather than words.
+that is communicated better with pictures than words.

 How to add your own custom shapes

-Shapes.xls is the file that appears when you select Systems2win menu > Copy Shapes.
+The shapes.xls file is the one that is launched when you select Systems2win menu > Copy Shapes.

 Learn more about the Systems2win Personalization Upgrade Utility, that automatically finds and transfers your most common personalizations to your new templates every time that you upgrade.